denten-books/plain-text/0-intro.md

 least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
-Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long--lost artisanal techniques.
+Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long-lost artisanal techniques.
 For those who experiment, "book knowledge" and "artifactual knowledge" connect in practice.

 Artifactual knowledge---from typesetting software to e-book readers and word